Hire the Top 2% of

 How long does it take to find Pi database developers on Arc?

 Arc pre-screens all of our remote Pi database developers before we present them to you.
 As such, all the remote Pi database developers you see on your Arc dashboard are interview-ready candidates who make up the top 2% of applicants who pass our technical and communication assessment.
-You can expect the interview process to happen within days of posting your jobs to 350,000 candidates.
-You can also expect to hire a freelance Pi database programmer in 72 hours, or find a full-time Pi database programmer that fits your company’s needs in 14 days.
+You can expect the interview process to happen within days of posting your jobs to 450,000 candidates.
+You can also expect to hire a freelance Pi database developer in 72 hours, or find a full-time Pi database developer that fits your company’s needs in 14 days.

 Here’s a quote from Philip, the Director of Engineering at Chegg: